About EEPS

 Instructional Practice & Strategy

-Our values of being Respectful, Responsible and Resilient underpin the manner in which we conduct our relationships across the community and sit on our foundations of a Safe, Inclusive and Aspirational school.
+Our values of being Respectful, Responsible and Resilient underpin the way we build relationships and conduct ourselves across the community.
+These sit alongside our foundations of being a Safe, Inclusive and Aspirational school.

 EEPS acts in compliance with the Child Safe Standards to protect our students from sexual or physical harm.
 Eltham East Primary School is committed to safety and wellbeing of all children and young people.
 This will be the primary focus of our care and decision-making.
 We have zero tolerance for child abuse.

-We have developed authentic student leadership opportunities across the school with leadership roles including School Captains, Junior School Council representatives, House Leaders, Sustainability Leaders, Cultural leaders, Visual Arts leaders, Performing Arts leaders, Technology & Science leaders, Library leaders and Peer Support leaders.
-The School Captains and Leaders are responsible for providing learning reports at each assembly.
+We offer authentic student leadership opportunities across the school, including School Captains, Junior School Council representatives and a range of Year 6 leadership roles such as CORE Leaders, House Leaders, Sustainability Leaders, Cultural Leaders, Visual Arts Leaders, Performing Arts Leaders, Technology and Science Leaders, Library Leaders and Peer Support Leaders.